WordPress/openverse/documentation/catalog/guides/adding_a_new_provider.md

 as well as a corresponding test file.
 Complete the TODOs detailed in the generated files to implement behavior specific to your API.

+You can run the provider script directly from the command line to run the ingestion outside of the workflow.
+First make sure that the directory with the scripts is in your PYTHONPATH

 Some APIs may not fit perfectly into the established `ProviderDataIngester` pattern.
 For advanced use cases and examples of how to modify the ingestion flow, see the